RHCSA Practical Lab Series β Searching for Strings in a File

 In this lab, you will:

-β Search for lines containing a specific string (error
+β Search for lines containing a specific string (error) in a given file

-β Redirect the results into a separate output file (/root/errors.log
+β Redirect the results into a separate output file (/root/errors.log)

 β Ensure the output preserves the exact formatting of the original file